 - 1. Replace the system board. - 2.
 Flash the system BIOS to the level used in the installation.
-Refer to "Software version matrix" on page 27 for a listing of the software and firmware levels used in the Cluster 1350. - 3.
-Flash the Diagnostics to match the BIOS level.
-Refer to "Software version" matrix" on page 27 for a listing of the software and firmware levels used in the Cluster 1350. - 4.
+Refer to "Software version matrix" on page 31 for a listing of the software and firmware levels used in the Cluster 1350. - Flash the Diagnostics to match the BIOS level.
+Refer to "Software version matrix" on page 31 for a listing of the software and firmware levels used in the Cluster 1350. - 4.
 Flash the onboard ASM to the current level.
-Refer to "Software version matrix" on page 27 for a listing of the software and firmware levels used in the Cluster 1350. - 5.
-Perform the following configuration settings: - Devices and I/O Ports: PORT 3F8, IRQ4 - Remote Console Redirection: Enabled, COM1, 9600, 8, None, 1, VT100, - · Boot sequence: Diskette Drive, CD ROM, Network, Hard Drive 0, Boot Fail Count: DISABLED - · Set the remote control password if a Remote Supervisor Adapter card is installed in this node (xSeries 335, xSeries 345, xSeries 360 only). - If you are replacing an HS20 BladeCenter with a serial port option, make sure that switch 7 in the switchblock is turned on. - Update the cluster software with the new MAC address associated with the new system board or Blade card you installed. - To get the MAC address of eth0 for the new component, use the CSM command: ifconfig - To update the cluster software, use the CSM command: chnode <nodename> InstallAdaptorMacaddr=<new MAC (xx:xx:xx:xx:xx)>,Any System.
+Refer to "Software version matrix" on page 31 for a listing of the software and firmware levels used in the Cluster 1350. - 5.
+Perform the following configuration settings: - Devices and I/O Ports: PORT 3F8, IRQ4 - Remote Console Redirection: Enabled, COM1, 9600, 8, None, 1, VT100, Enabled - Boot sequence: Diskette Drive, CD ROM, Network, Hard Drive 0, Boot Fail Count: DISABLED - Set the remote control password if a Remote Supervisor Adapter card is installed in this node (xSeries 335, xSeries 345, xSeries 360 only). - If you are replacing an HS20 BladeCenter with a serial port option, make sure that switch 7 in the switchblock is turned on. - Update the cluster software with the new MAC address associated with the new system board or Blade card you installed. - To get the MAC address of eth0 for the new component, use the CSM command: getadapters -wn <nodename>.